 Trading non-INR Forex pairs is illegal in India under the FEMA act.

-Many international Forex brokers allow Indians to open accounts.
+Many international Forex brokers in India allow currency trading in India.
 Additionally, some of these brokers even try to have training academies in big Indian cities.
 However, if you are an Indian resident and wish to trade Forex, you cannot trade all the trading instruments by law.

-In short. global Forex market is not so global in India.
-It is true that the foreign exchange (Forex) market is decentralized.
+It is true that currency trading in India is decentralized.
 Theoretically, you can freely buy one currency and sell another one to take advantage of the price movements.
 However, there are countries seeing this decentralized market as a sovereignty threat.
 Thus, due to sovereignty issues the Indian government has limited Forex trading in India.

 Foreign exchange rules in India used to be even tougher in India a few years back.
 Now, RBI has slightly eased Forex trading rules.
 Since India is a net service exporting country, the country needs to ease Forex rules even further.
 But it is unlikely that we will have completely open financial markets anytime soon.